hms-dbmi/pic-sure-all-in-one/docs/cli-contract.md

   frontends pass names only. `dev up` with a missing/unknown overlay exits 1 listing the available names.

+### `dev list` output format (stable)

+`scripts/compose.sh dev list` prints the available overlay names to stdout, **one name per line** (no header, no trailing punctuation).
+Each name `N` corresponds to a `docker-compose.dev-N.yml` file in the checkout root.
+Exit code is `0`; stdout is empty when no overlays exist.
+Consumers must parse tolerantly: ignore blank lines and leading/trailing whitespace per line.
+This format is a **stable contract surface** — consumers may depend on it.

 ---

 ## Exit codes by script